tfabris/BlueGigaEmpeg/README.md

 its playback position when it unexpectedly loses power, so it will continue to work correctly in this wiring scheme.

-Normally, if the empeg were connected with analog audio to a regular amplifier, but you used this wiring scheme of connecting the memory wire to the accessory power, then there would be a pop sound when turning off the ignition.
-But with the BlueGigaEmpeg, all audio is digital and goes through the Bluetooth connection, so there will not be a pop sound from the empeg in this case.
+In a normal car install, with analog audio and an amplifier connected to the empeg, the wiring scheme described above would cause a pop sound when turning off the ignition.
+But with the BlueGigaEmpeg, all audio is digital, and goes through the Bluetooth connection, so there will not be a pop sound.

 By the way, I'm using a set of "Add-a-circuit" fuse adapters to connect my empeg to the car's power at the car's fuse panel.
 This let me avoid the hassle